-In 2006, Resolution WHA59.15 on the Strategic Approach to International Chemicals Management was agreed.
+In 2006, the resolution on the Strategic Approach to International Chemicals Management was agreed.

-In 2010 Resolution WHA63.25 on the improvement of health through safe and environmentally sound waste management was agreed.
+In 2010, the resolution on the improvement of health through safe and environmentally sound waste management was agreed.

-In 2014, Resolution WHA67.11 on public health impacts of exposure to mercury and mercury compounds was agreed.
+In 2014, the resolution on public health impacts of exposure to mercury and mercury compounds was agreed.